Easy Bird Feeder Ideas for Everyone

 Clean the plastic bottle thoroughly and let it dry.

-Near the top of the bottle, cut two pairs of holes on opposite sides; insert the straws through these holes
+Cut two pairs of holes on opposite sides of bottle, insert the straws through these holes, angled slightly upward and glue in place.

-Fill the bottle with hummingbird, replace the cap, and attach a string or wire to the top for hanging.
+Fill the bottle with hummingbird food, replace the cap, and attach a string or wire to the top for hanging.

 Detailed Guide: How to Make a Bird Feeder from a Plastic Bottle